StetsonMathCS/sand/README.md

 - Indexing to locate data faster in the database
 - Reference - [Firebase Security Rules](https://firebase.google.com/docs/rules "Firebase Docs")

+**Firebase Structure**
+- Contains nodes /Classes, /Requests, /Students, and /Tutors.
+	- Classes contains information about what classes are offered at Stetson University, generated from ParseHTML.py script.
+	- Students and Tutors nodes contain relevant information about those types of accounts.
+Student nodes contain their name, email, and what classes they are enrolled in.
+Tutor nodes contain information about what classes they are offering, what their rating is, and at what times they are offering tutoring.
+		- Note that tutor accounts have not yet been fully implemented.
+	- When requests are submitted by students, they appear at and are listened to in the Requests part of the database.
+Requests contain an identification for the student that submitted them, whether the student is looking for a group session, what class they are looking to be tutored in, and at what times they are available.
+The values for "time" and "tutorLocation" initially left empty, and "matched" is initialized to false.
+When a match is made, these are updated appropriately.

 # iOS Application
 **Firebase Integration**
  - Uses ```GoogleService-Info.plist``` as an API key to access the Firebase database.